fbpx

 Qualifications: you must be a US citizen, a resident of New Mexico, and at least 18 years old by election day.
 If you are not sure if you are registered or not, check here.

-By mail: use the paper application (English Español) and mail it to your to your County Clerk’s Office.
+By mail: Use the paper application (English Español) and mail it to your to your County Clerk’s Office.

 Vote by mail / Absentee ballot

 No excuse is required to request and submit an absentee ballot.
-However, once you request an absentee ballot, you can no longer vote in person.

 • Mail it in the envelope provided.
 The post office recommends you mail the ballot 14 days before the election.